 Dr. Giebink: Right.

-Jim: In that regard, uh, while you’re at Planned Parenthood, you wanted to do more to invest in women’s health care, and, and Planned Parenthood didn’t respond that well to that.
-What, what was that contradiction that you saw working at Planned Parenthood?
+Jim: In that regard, uh, while you’re at Planned Parenthood, you wanted to do more to invest in women’s healthcare and, and Planned Parenthood didn’t respond that well to that.
+What, what was that contradiction that you saw working in Planned Parenthood?

-Dr. Giebink: When they, um, made me an offer to close my practice and work there full-time, I don’t even remember how I considered it, but I did, and I ended up closing my practice and working there full-time.
-And again, still just doing abortion day and then doing non-abortion things on the other days that I was working there, which could be OB ultrasound, dating ultrasounds, um, GYN exams.
+Dr. Giebink: When they, um, made me an offer to close my practice and work there full time, I don’t even remember how I considered it, but I did.
+And I ended up closing my practice and working there full time.
+And again, still just doing abortion day and then doing non-abortion things on the other days that I was working there, which could be OB ultrasound, dating ultrasounds, GYN exams.

-Jim: But in that healthcare, uh, desire, you kind of were met with, uh, a cold shoulder is the way I read it, that they weren’t as interested in providing health care.
-They were about queuing up the abortions, and let’s keep it moving forward, basically.
+Jim: But in that healthcare desire, you kind of were met with, uh, a cold shoulder, is the way I read it, that they weren’t as interested in providing healthcare.
+They were about queuing up the abortions and let’s keep it moving forward, basically.
 Did I read that correctly?

-Jim: I-I-in fact, you had a woman show up at the clinic who was struggling with that decision.
-Describe that interaction and what was the outcome.
+Jim: In fact, you had a woman show up at the clinic who was struggling with that decision.
+Describe that interaction and what was the outcome?

-Dr. Giebink: Well, like I said in the book, I didn’t really see the patient until she got into the exam room, the procedure room, which was a very small room.
-And she’d already been, paid her money, been counseled, signed all the forms, had her labs, her ultrasound, and then she comes into the room, and I have about two minutes to talk with them before I start the procedure.
-Um, and I always kind of get a feeling for if … She was really ambivalent.
+Dr. Giebink: Well, like I said in the book, I didn’t really see the patient until she got into the exam room, the procedure room, which was a very small room, and she’d already been, paid her money, been counseled, signed all the forms, had her labs, her ultrasound.
+And then she comes into the room and I have about two minutes to talk with them before I start the procedure.
+Um, and I always kind of get a feeling for if… She was really ambivalent.
 She was clearly undecided.
-And I said, “You know, you, you seem to be struggling.”
-She said, well, she really didn’t want to do this, but she already paid her money, and she traveled to get there, and so she might as well just go through with it.
+And I said, “You know, you, you seem to be struggling with something.”
+And she said, well, she really didn’t wanna do this, but she already paid her money and she traveled to get there, and so she might as well just go through with it.

 Dr. Giebink: And I said, “Well, you know, you can reschedule.
 If, if you’re unsure, reschedule.
-Come back in when, you’re sure.”
+Come back and, when you’re sure.”

 Jim: Take more time to think about it.

 Dr. Giebink: Yeah.
 You know, you don’t have to do this today.
-She was so afraid she wasn’t going to get her money back.
+She was so afraid she wasn’t gonna get her money back.
 And I said, “You will get your money back.”
-Um, but she said, “No, I just want to go through with this.”
+Um, but she said, “No, I just wanna go through with this.”
 And so, I did.
-And, uh, I probably said that one too many times, where I said, “You know, you, you, you don’t seem to have your mind made up, and maybe you should just reschedule.”
+And, uh, I probably said that one too many times where I said, “You know, you, you, you don’t seem to have your mind made up and, and maybe you should just reschedule.”
 That was kind of what I would say if they seemed to be kind of uncertain.
 And I guess that wasn’t the, the company line.

 Jim: The handlers weren’t happy with that.